 Because no new wetland restoration techniques and no population reduction strategies for the resident Canada goose are proposed as part of the no action alternative, grazing of shoreline areas by geese would continue and result in the removal and loss of turf, terrestrial vegetation, and/or wetland vegetation.
 When vegetation that protects waterways is removed, sediment transport can occur and affect the quality of the waterbody (USFWS 2005).
 However, continued negligible, impacts to sediment quality are anticipated as a result of the no action alternative because it is unknown if the current sediment load entering the Anacostia River from other sources is contaminated.
 Impacts to sediment quality are expected to be negligible for all alternatives.
-For all action alternatives, sediment quality could be improved if the eroded sediment that is reduced is contaminated; however, sediment quality would not improve if the eroded sediment that is reduced is not contaminated (such as sediments originating from stream bank erosion).
+For all action alternatives, sediment quality could be improved if the eroded sediment that is reduced is not contaminated (such as sediments originating from stream bank erosion).

 For all alternatives (including the no action alternative), any increase or decrease in sediment loads would be undetectable in comparison to the sediment loads currently entering the waterway from other sources.